alekseispolysov/BowStalCraft-Website/README.md

 python instalation.py
 ```

-When everything is installed successfully you can create test data to explore website functionality:
+When everything is installed successfully, you can create test data to explore website functionality:
 ```
 python manage.py create_test_data
 ```